cost12/zork_game/README.md

 ### Backup

 Currently not an option.
-Has a list of responses and return the first one that doesn't evaluate to None.
+Has a list of responses and returns the first one that doesn't evaluate to None.

 ### Combination